GFynbo/100DaysofCode/Round1.md

 Finished finals, tried to wrap up some stuff, but am exhausted.
 Removed google maps in the background and in general because it takes a lot of time and was messing up the styling of the entire site.
 Instead I have moved forward with trying to implement the geocoding portion of the Google Maps API.
 Tomorrow I will try to figure that out.
 ***
 *Good progress, more tomorrow*

+## Day 14 - December 20th, 2017
+Updated the design and information on the readme to be current and usable by outside developers.
+Also added the env requirement for pip as to allow easy cloning and building of the development code.
+I was also able to add the map for choosing your location and updated both the user and the restaurant models in order to allow for location.
+I also fixed the form for adding your location as well as changing the navbar and adding a logo.
+***
+*Goudaaaa progress, more tomorrow*